 The Union has been consulted in the formulation of this agreement through attendance at all key planning meetings.
 The Union endorses our Access plan.
-The Union is supportive of providing support to a larger proportion of students by offering a smaller financial support package, and importantly the University's commitment to financial support whilst studying rather than in the form of fee waivers.
-However, the Union has expressed concerns that the £500 reduction in support in year 3 for 2017 entrants may lead to hardship for students given the withdrawal of the maintenance grant and may result in a further increase in pressure on welfare assistance services.
+The Union is supportive of the University's commitment to financial support whilst studying rather than in the form of fee waivers.
 The Union supports the guarantee that full and accurate information of the aggregate amount of fees and other costs are transparent.
-The current Agreement builds upon the clearly stated targets in the 2013 Access Agreement to develop joint working in outreach and student employability with Kent Union, as well as fully supporting the commitment for improving student success.
+The current Agreement builds upon the clearly stated targets to develop joint working in outreach and student employability with Kent Union, as well as fully supporting the commitment for improving student success.